yjlo123/runtime-tutorial/raw.md

 ```

 1. `ife`: if V1 equals V2, execute the statements below until `els` or `fin` encountered
-2. `ifg`: similar as `ife`, but check if V1 is greater than V2 instead
+2. `ifg`: similar to `ife`, but check if V1 is greater than V2 instead
-3. `els`: if the above check is false, execute the statements below until `fin` encountered
+3. `els`: (optional) if the above condition is false, execute the statements below until `fin` encountered
 4. `fin`: the end of if-else

 > Nested if-else is not supported.

 If-else is a convenient way to write condition checks, it may save your time writing complicated codes with jumps and labels.

-The following program checking the equality of two numbers by using if-else
+The following program checking the equality of two numbers by using `if-else`
 ```runtime-embedded-box-0-180
 let a 0
 let b 1